towersvault/shinpokered/README.md

   - Pkmn added to the player's party (either as a gift or in-game trade) have at the least DVs of 9,8,8,8
   - Upped the power of safari balls
   - Escaping in the safari zone is now based on level instead of speed
+  - In "Set" style, X-stat items have double the effect

 - Trainer ai routine #1 (recognition of stats, hp, and conditions) has been modified
   - using a move with a dream eater effect is heavily discouraged against non-sleeping opponents